Wouter1/EMU-driver/README.md

 Ext not loading
 ======
-I never had an issue with this, but on the web I see that the kernel may refuse to load kernel extensions if you are not a developer.
+The driver is not signed and Yosemite refuses to load if you are not a developer.
-A way to get around this is to use this command from the command line
+To allow loading, open a console and give the following command

 ```
 sudo nvram boot-args="kext-dev-mode=1"
 ```

+and reboot the machine.

 Usage